Skip to content

 0.5 / 1

-The company commits to respect human rights but does not reference the UN Declaration of human rights.
+The company commits suppliers to respect human rights.
+However, the commitment does not refer to the UN Declaration of human rights or the UN Guiding Principles on Business and Human Rights.

 • Y